AntoninGranados/AntoninGranados.github.io/projects/cloth_dl.md

 </video>
 </div>

 So I created a **uniform dataset**, which was built by interpolating (barycenter interpolation) a uniform mesh with [MeshGraphNets](#mgn)'s dataset.
-As we can see in the [video below](#uniform_dataset), due to the lack of vertex density in some critical places, there are some sort of wrinkle on sharp bend.
-And the _node count ratio_ (the node count in the interpolated mesh divided by the node count in the ground truth) is not great except when the remeshing create a lot of new nodes.
+As we can see in the [video below](#uniform_dataset), due to the lack of vertex density in some critical places, there are some wrinkles on sharp bends.
+The _node count ratio_ (the node count in the interpolated mesh divided by the node count in the ground truth) is also not great, except when the remeshing creates a lot of new nodes.
 <div class="video-container">
 <video autoplay loop muted playsinline preload="auto" disablepictureinpicture>
     <source src="/assets/videos/cloth_dl/uniform_dataset.mp4" type="video/mp4">